NorwegianSeismicArray/tphasenet/README.md

 Due to limited space on GitHub, this example uses a dummy training data set with only a few events (tf/data).
 Currently, to train you own model, you must generate your own data.
 The data structure can be explored by loading the dummy training data files.
-We plan to make a larger dataset available.

-Meanwhile, we uploaded parts of the full data (events in the NORSAR catalogue recored at station ARA0 in years 2001--2022) to Zenodo.
-The models used in the paper are also too large for GitHub and are uploaded there as well.
+We have uploaded parts of the full data (events in the NORSAR catalogue recorded at station ARA0 in years 2001--2022) to Zenodo.
+The models used in the paper are also too large for GitHub and are uploaded to Zenodo as well.

-All this will be available here soon:
+Data and model are available here soon:

 [Zenodo repository](https://www.doi.org/10.5281/zenodo.11231543)

-To pick arrivals in continuous data of station ARA0 first download the models, store tjem in tf/output/models, adjust pred_config.yaml, and then run:
+To pick arrivals in continuous data of station ARA0 first download the models, store them in tf/output/models, adjust pred_config.yaml, and then run:

 ```